hongyehu/Hamiltonian-driven-shadow-tomography-page/README.md

   <img src="img/color_shape.png" width="300">
 </p>

+Things can have different aspects.
+For example, a cake can have color and shape.
+Like the cake, a quantum object can also have different aspects, for example, spin information in z direction or in x direction.
+The fundamental difference is that for a cake you can learn its color and shape simultaneously, while it is forbidden for quantum system if those two aspects do not commute (some mathematical definition of two observables that cannot be measured at the same time).

 ### Complexity
 While the complexity of exact tomography of the full density matrix scales exponentially with the system size due to the curse of dimensionality, approximate tomography with polynomial complexity has been developed with assumptions of the underlying quantum state, including _matrix product state tomography_, _reduced density matrix tomography_, and _machine learning tomography_ (If we want to learn more about ML-based tomography using information complete POVM measurements, I have created a [repo](https://github.com/hongyehu/Machine_Learning_Quantum_State_Tomography) using PyTorch).